Key takeaways:

 Lifehacks for BChE variants:

 Below are summaries of research studies on the possible consequences of the BChE mutations.
-Of course, talk with your doctor if you have any questions on your health.
+Of course, talk with your doctor if you have any questions about your health.

 Nerve gas and Veterans: Everyone should avoid exposure to nerve gas, but anyone with a BChE variant may be even more at risk… If you’ve been exposed to organophosphates or nerve agents in the first Gulf War, you may be interested in the genetic connections between the BChE variants and Gulf War Syndrome.